Polopius/Polopius/README.md

 **Computer Science Student | Machine Learning & Data Enthusiast**

-I'm a Computer Science student at Binus University Alam Sutera currently diving deep into the world of data science and software development.
-I'm passionate about collecting, processing, and extracting insights from data through machine learning.

 ## 🚀 What I'm Currently Exploring

 - **Web Scraping & Data Collection** with Python (Requests, Beautiful Soup)